De Havilland Mosquito: Overview

 While timber construction for aircraft was considered outmoded by some, de Havilland claimed that their successes with techniques used for the DH 91 Albatross could lead to a fast, light bomber using monocoque-sandwich shell construction.
 Arguments in favour of this included speed of prototyping, rapid development, minimisation of jig-building time, and employment of a separate category of workforce; many production facilities and skilled carpenters that previously manufactured furniture were repurposed to create components for the Mosquito, leveraging an existing workforce whose expertise was generally not being utilised during the war effort.

 The ply-balsa-ply monocoque fuselage and one-piece wings with doped fabric covering would give excellent aerodynamic performance and low weight, combined with strength and stiffness.
 At the same time, the design team had to fight conservative Air Ministry views on defensive armament.
 Guns and gun turrets, favoured by the ministry, would impair the aircraft's aerodynamic properties and reduce speed and manoeuvrability, in the opinion of the designers.
-Whilst submitting these arguments, Geoffrey de Havilland funded his private venture until a very late stage.
+While submitting these arguments, Geoffrey de Havilland funded his private venture until a very late stage.
 The project was a success beyond all expectations.

 As a multi-role warplane, the Mosquito came in multiple versions: photo-reconnaissance (PR), bomber (B), fighter (F), night fighter (NF), fighter-bomber (FB), torpedo bomber (TR) with fold-up wings to fit more on a carrier, and trainer (T), each with varying modifications and weapon loadouts.
 Typical gun armament was four .303 caliber Browning machine guns and four 20 mm Hispano autocannons.
 Bomb load could be up to 4,000 lb (1,800 kg), allowing the Mosquito to carry a single "Cookie" blockbuster bomb, or a number of smaller ones.

 The most-produced variant, designated the FB Mk.
 VI (Fighter-bomber Mark 6), was powered by two Merlin Mk.23 or Mk.25 engines driving three-bladed de Havilland hydromatic propellers.
 The typical fixed armament for an FB Mk.
 VI was four Browning .303 machine guns and four 20-mm Hispano cannons, while the offensive load consisted of up to 2000 lb of bombs, or eight RP-3 unguided rockets.